HTML email signature in Apple Mail

 3. Open the Signatures folder

 The quickest way of doing this is go to go your Finder and in the top menu bar click Go > Go to Folder… and enter “~/Library/Mail/” (excluding the quote marks).
 Now, you might see a few folders here.
 Select the latest “V” folder.
-For example if you see V2, V3 and V4 folders, open V4.
+For example if you see V2, V3 and V4 folders, open V4 (High Sierra is now V5, so open that one).
 Now open MailData > Signatures.

 4. Paste the HTML Signature